CV examples

 Hair Stylist CV personal profile example

-Experienced hair stylist with 7+ years of crafting personalised looks that embody clients' desires and trends.
-Proficient in various cutting, colouring, and styling techniques.
-Committed to delivering top-notch service, ensuring each client walks out with renewed confidence and style.
+Experienced hairstylist with over 7 years of expertise crafting unique looks seamlessly blending clients' desires with the latest trends.
+Proficient in a spectrum of cutting, colouring, and styling techniques.
+Dedicated to providing top-notch service, ensuring every client leaves with renewed confidence and a signature style.

 Trainee Hairdresser CV personal profile example